tricorder-observability/grafana/docs/sources/setup-grafana/installation/kubernetes.md

 ### Create Grafana Enterprise Kubernetes manifest

 Create a `grafana.yaml` file, and copy-and-paste the following content into it.
-The YAML that follows is identical to the one for a Grafana installation, except for the additional references to the Configmap that contains your Grafana configuration file and the secret that has your license.
+The YAML that follows is identical to the one for a Tricorder installation, except for the additional references to the Configmap that contains your Grafana configuration file and the secret that has your license.

 ```yaml
 ---